Skip to main content

 Google Distributed Cloud - Edge and Hybrid Cloud

-Google Distributed Cloud brings Google Cloud services to on-premises data centers and the edge.
+Google Distributed Cloud brings Google Cloud services to on-premises data centers and the edge, connected or air-gapped.

 Hybrid Cloud